Elections in the Philippines: Candidates with criminal cases

 Under the Omnibus Election Code, candidates with criminal records may run for and hold public office, except if they have been "sentenced by final judgment for subversion, insurrection, rebellion, or for any offense with a penalty of more than 18 months, or for a crime involving moral turpitude, or have been granted plenary pardon or amnesty".
 After the Sandiganbayan convicted Edgar Teves for graft and corruption, COMELEC disqualified him from running for office.
 The Supreme Court reversed this disqualification in 2009.

 Estrada conviction and absolute pardon

 In 2007, the Sandiganbayan convicted deposed President Joseph Estrada of plunder and sentenced him to reclusion perpetua, which included "perpetual disqualification from public office".
 Estrada applied for pardon with a promise not to run for office.
 He was granted absolute pardon by President Gloria Arroyo and later ran for president in 2010, losing the election.
 He successfully ran for Manila mayor in 2013.

+The "hijacking" of the party-list system by political dynasties

+The party-list system was instituted in the Philippine Constitution after the ousting of the Marcos dictatorship.
+It aims to give representation to marginalized groups.
+In 2013, the Supreme Court ruled that party-list candidates did not have to present a track record of representing marginalized sectors.
+Over time the party-list system became dominated by political dynasties, big business, and groups with links to the police or the military.
+In the May 2025 party-list elections, 40 of the 63 party-list groups proclaimed by the COMELEC were among those alleged by Kontra Daya to have links to political dynasties or other vested interests.

+Bayan Muna Party-list Representative Carlos Zarate sought to amend the Party-List System Act by filing in 2018 the Genuine Party-List Group and Nominee Act.
+The bill aims to ensure that party-list groups and nominees represented marginalized and underrepresented sectors.
+The bill stalled in the House of Representatives as of February 2025.

+House Bill No. 6193, filed by the Makabayan bloc in November 2025, aims to amend the party-list system law to serve marginalized sectors, disqualify candidates related to incumbent government officials, and disqualify candidates linked to government contractors.